foldda/charian/README.md

 In the above process, the Rda class plays the important role of being a 'container box' for packing and unpacking data items; because it can be turned into a string, it effectively serializes the data it contains.

-The IRda interface is a signature indicating an object implements serialization and deserialization in "the Charian way": in the **ToRda** method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container, and in the **FromRda** method it'd specify the logic of unpacking a received Rda container and restoring the object's properties and state using the received data values.
+The IRda interface is a signature indicating an object implements serialization and deserialization (in "the Charian way"): in the **ToRda** method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container, and in the **FromRda** method it'd specify the logic of unpacking a received Rda container and restoring the object's properties and state using the received data values.

 The "how-to" examples in the next section demonstrate these concepts and operations.